bar-and-c/electronicsoundmachines/_pages/01_effectpedal.md

 If you want to participate in these workshops, this is what you will have to do:
 1. Select a pedal kit to build.
 If you decide to buy one from [Moodysounds](https://moodysounds.com), start by checking them out, decide what you want.
 Listen to clips on YouTube.
 2. Sign up for the event.
 The event itself is free, but you need to have a pedal kit to build.
 There is a rather limited amount of seats, and signing up is binding.
-Signing up is done [by filling out this form](https://goo.gl/forms/xLp5W4ZByfZLMssz1), after which I will email you to confirm.
+Signing up, as well as ordering a kit, is done [by filling out this form](https://goo.gl/forms/xLp5W4ZByfZLMssz1), after which I will email you to confirm.
 The deadline for ordering kits is **March 18**.

 Note that ordering a kit is binding – I will order the kit for you, and when you get to the event you will get the kit in exchange for money, just like if you were in the store.